WangYuLue/image-conversion/readme.md

 # image-conversion

-> image-conversion is a simple and easy-to-use JS image convert tools,which provides many methods to convert between Image,Canvas,File and dataURL.
+> image-conversion is a simple and easy-to-use JS image convert tools, which provides many methods to convert between Image,Canvas,File and dataURL.

 > In addition，image-conversion can specify size to compress the image.